Cloud / AWS Success Story

-The first implementation took place with the webshop of Weltbild.de.
-A move to the cloud generally offers the possibility of lower maintenance costs and greater flexibility.
-However, it must be taken into account that the hoped-for change after an infrastructure move with the "lift and shift" mentality cannot be achieved automatically.
-The reality if is often quite the opposite: the realization of these desired results requires effort and prior knowledge in the area of infrastructure redesign as well as the available cloud services.
+The first implementation took place with the webshop of Weltbild.de. webshop takes place.
+A move to the cloud generally offers the opportunity to achieve lower maintenance costs and greater flexibility.
+However, it must be taken into account at this point that the hoped-for change after a move of the infrastructure with the "lift and shift" mentality, cannot be achieved automatically.
+Quite the opposite is often the reality: the realization of these desired results requires effort and prior knowledge in the area of infrastructure redesign as well as the available cloud services.

 Based on this knowledge, Weltbild initiated a new project.
 The main tasks consisted of (1) a renewed relocation of the infrastructurethis time, however, in (2) combination with a Cloud-Redesign and a (3) flexible workflow.
 The biggest challenge in the implementation was the very strict deadline.
 If the deadline had been missed, it would have meant that Weltbild would have been bound to the legacy-cloud and would ultimately have had to pay for infrastructure that they would not use.

 This is exactly the point where our XALT DevOps team was assigned.
 The goal was to accelerate the planned project and bring in additional expertise related to AWS-specific Technologies as well as Infrastructure and Configuration as Code.
 This allowed us to ensure that the full infrastructure migration was completed on time, considering the new project goals.